maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 The sub-routine `elevator-draw` draws the elevator.
 See the left hand side in the above photo of the NXT screen.
-The elevator consists of three parts, the shaft, the cage, and an arrow (indicating the target floor).
+The elevator consists of three parts: the shaft, the cage, and an arrow (indicating the target floor).
 The cage is drawn (using lines), but the shaft and arrow are images.

+Finally, the main program draws an up or down arrow to show the direction of the cage.
+It also draws a spash screen at the start.

-All 11 files need to be copied from the [pictures](pictures) sub-directory to the development PC.
-In my case to directory:
+All 11+2+3 or 16 image files need to be copied from the [pictures](pictures) sub-directory to the development PC:

 `C:\Program Files (x86)\LEGO Software\LEGO MINDSTORMS NXT\engine\Pictures`.